JereKuusela/valheim-dev/publish/README.md

 # Server Devcommands

-This client side mod allows devcommands and utilities for server admins.
+Allows devcommands and utilities for server admins.

 Some features and commands require also installing the mod on the server (event, randomevent, resetkeys, skiptime, sleep, stopevent).

-Check any modding [guide](https://youtu.be/WfvA5a5tNHo) for installation instructions.
+Install on the admin client and optionally on the server (modding [guide](https://youtu.be/WfvA5a5tNHo)).

 Check [wiki](https://valheim.fandom.com/wiki/Console_Commands) for available commands and how to use them.
 Remember to add your steamID64 to the adminlist.txt.